stg-tud/apsa/2019/3-Java-TAC/TAC.md

  - ...

 *Examples*:
- - 3-Address Code (TAC)
+ - Three-address Code (TAC)
  - Static Single Assignment (Form) (SSA)

 ^ Typically, an intermediate representation tries to limit the number of alternatives how a specific effect can be reached.
 E.g., instead of offering four different ways of *loading* a constant int value as in Java bytecode (`iconst_X`, `bipush`, `sipush` and `ldc(_w)`) only one instruction is offered.

 ^ Basically every compiler or static analysis framework offers one or more intermediate representations.
 Because there isn't a single representation that facilitates all kinds of optimizations/transformations/analyses equally well.
-[Soot](https://sable.github.io/soot/) – a Java Bytecode based analysis framework – for example, offers the three representations called: `BAF`, `Jimple` and `Shimple`.
+[Soot](https://sable.github.io/soot/) – a Java bytecode based analysis framework – for example, offers the three representations called: `BAF`, `Jimple` and `Shimple`.0

 ---